laxos96/tracking-tools/back/README.md

 No more libraries should be needed, since they have been installed as requisites of either Tensorflow or OpenCV 3.
 #### 2.6 Code
 Now, for the different parts of this repository, remember that each project has its own installation procedure.
-After cloning this repository, the first step should be to initialize all submodules, and then proceed the instructions of each project.

-`git submodule update --init --recursive`

 - Tracking-with-darkflow: Check installation instructions inside Tracking-with-darkflow folder.